calebchampion/megawatt_ai/README.md

 ```
 ### Pipeline Folder
 This folder has subfolders and a rag engine to do the heavy lifting and computation of the chatbot.
-#### Preprocessing Folder
+###### Preprocessing Folder
-- **Embedding**: The indexer.py file inside this folder has two classes, one for Slack and one for Google.
-These classes both go to the data/slack/ and data/google/ folders and read the given data into the program.
+- **Embedding**: The `indexer.py` file inside this folder has two classes, one for Slack and one for Google.
+These classes both go to the `data/slack/` and `data/google/` folders and read the given data into the program.
 Then the data gets indexed and vectorized into a Chroma vector database.
-The vectorization is done be a HuggingFace model that embeds the semantic meaning of text into the databse.
+The vectorization is done by a HuggingFace model that embeds the semantic meaning of text into the database.
-- **Storing**: The vector database is a Chromadb and is stored in database/ folder.
-This database can then be seached through to find the nearest k-map of vectors from a query later on.
+- **Storing**: The vector database is a Chromadb and is stored in `database/ folder`.
+This database can then be searched through to find the nearest k-map of vectors from a query later on.
-#### Retrievel Folder
+###### Retrievel Folder
-This folder has a file called database_connector.py that can searches the database just above.
-This also uses the embedding model to embed the query into a vector.
-Then it uses a k-map to search for the closest corresponding results, fulfilling the retrieval part of the RAG mode.
+- `database_connector.py` handles vector similarity search.
+- The query is embedded and used to retrieve the top-k most relevant vectors using cosine similarity.
-#### RAG Engine File
+###### RAG Engine File
-This file rag_engine.py connects the two parts above to import the data, put it into a vector database, then query through it for searches.
-The rag engine takes a query, give it to the retrieval to search for slack and google responses about the query, then promps the Ollama model to repond based on the retreived context and the initial query.
-Then it prints out the reponse.
+- `rag_engine.py` connects everything: it receives a query, retrieves relevant context, and prompts the Ollama LLM to return a final answer.

 ### Interface Folder
 Flask and how it works